factorial-io/phabalicious/docs/scaffolder.md

 phab scaffold path/to/scaffold-file.yaml
 ```

+If you want to preview the command, add the `--dry-run`-option, this will output all commands to the console instead of executing them.

 ## the scaffold-file

 The scaffold-file has the same structure as used for scaffolding applications.
 Here's an example: